polar-app/polar-app/README.md

 We then store the content in the phz archive format and serve the content directly to Electron.

-This means you have long term storage of your content, can annotate it and use pagemarks without risk of the content changing.
+This means you have long term storage for all your content.
+You can annotate it and use pagemarks without risk of the content changing.

 To capture a new page just select ```File | Capture Web Page``` then enter a URL.

 After that the page will be captured and then loaded.